emfarih/remember-my-wallet/docs/DOCUMENTATION.md

 # Remember My Wallet - Documentation

 ## Overview
 "Remember My Wallet" is a secure Android application designed to store and help users memorize their cryptocurrency seed phrases through an interactive quiz.
-The app ensures maximum security by preventing external communication and encrypting stored seed phrases.
+The app ensures maximum security by preventing external communication and encrypting stored data.

 ## Architecture
 The app follows the **MVVM (Model-View-ViewModel) architecture**, ensuring clean code, maintainability, and security.